 Also, never leave your cell phone on a cafe or restaurant table even if it’s just a few inches away from your hand.
 Thieves are fast and are masters at distracting you so they can grab your phone in the blink of an eye!
 My favorite brand of anti-theft backpacks, purses, and more is Pacsafe.
 I’ve used their products all over the world for years and they’ve never let me down.

 5. Get out of big cities.
 If your schedule allows for it, get out of Paris and other big cities to experience the countryside and the magic of small-town France.

 6. The French are friendly and polite.
 Despite what you may have heard, the French are not rude monsters who hate Americans!
 Sure you can catch someone on a bad day, but generally the French are friendly and happy to help out a lost tourist.

 If you want to come off as more French and blend in better, think casual sneakers instead of athletic shoes, muted, neutral colors and slightly dressier clothing options than maybe you’d wear at home.
+Add a dressy scarf, belt, or blazer to a casual outfit if you feel like it.
 But there’s no rule on this.
 Here’s my favorite t-shirt for travel and multiway travel dress (both are sustainably made).

 8. The food and wine will be a highlight of your trip, so try everything!
-When it comes to top France tips, this may be the tastiest one. 😉 From the wine to the cheese to the bread and pastries to all the local specialties and more, France is a foodie’s dream.
+When it comes to top France travel tips, this may be the tastiest one. 😉 From the wine to the cheese to the bread and pastries to all the local specialties and more, France is a foodie’s dream.
 Hit up the farmers’ markets, restaurants who source fare locally, specialty shops and anything else that catches your eye.
 If you visit in the spring or early summer, the strawberries and cherries are incredible!